 Managing Password Policy

 The policies described in this document are all represented within the directory.
 This means that password policy can be controlled by a directory client.
-The above screen shot shows how Isode’s Sodium product can be used to configure password policy for an M-Vault server.
+The following screenshot shows how Isode’s M-Vault console (MVC) product can be used to configure password policy for an M-Vault server.